 COVID-19 treatment is highly effective at preventing a mild or moderate illness from getting much worse and possibly becoming life-threatening.

 Don’t wait until you’re very ill.
 COVID-19 treatment works best if started within the first 5–7 days after symptoms begin.
-You will need a prescription form your primary care provider or from another health care provider to get treatment medications.
+You will need a prescription from your primary care provider or from another health care provider to get treatment.